Leeds-MONC/monc/README.md

 # Contributing

-To work on the MONC sourcecode you'll first need your own copy:
+To work on the MONC source code you'll first need your own copy:

 1. [Create your own fork](https://github.com/Leeds-MONC/monc/fork) on
    github.com of the main Leeds-MONC repository at